The Flintstones in Viva Rock Vegas: Critical response

-On Rotten Tomatoes, The Flintstones in Viva Rock Vegas has a 25% score, based on 72 reviews, with an average rating of 4/10.
+On Rotten Tomatoes, The Flintstones in Viva Rock Vegas has a 26% score, based on 73 reviews, with an average rating of 4/10.
 The site's critical consensus states: "The prequel to the first full-length feature set in Bedrock, Viva Rock Vegas is a surprising improvement over The Flintstones.
-Aimed towards an audience of adults and children alike, critics feel Viva will appeal to a broad range of viewers".
-Metacritic reports a 27 out of 100 rating, based on 26 reviews, indicating "generally unfavorable reviews".
+Aimed towards an audience of adults and children alike, critics feel Viva will appeal to a broad range of viewers."
+Metacritic reports a 27 out of 100 ratings, based on 26 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the same rating as its predecessor.

 Accolades

 The film was nominated for four Razzies at the 21st Golden Raspberry Awards: